This post may contain affiliate links. Read my disclosure policy here.

 Host a Thankful Tea Party for your friends and start a new tradition this Thanksgiving!
 I realize, you may have no idea what I mean, so hang on and I’ll tell you all about how you can host your own Thankful Tea Party that your mom friends will love!

 The idea of a hosting a Thankful Tea Party is simple, yet very special, and all your favorite mom friends will love it!

 All you need to do is invite a bunch of moms over and spend a few hours talking about what you are thankful for through a fun game, while you enjoy tea and yummy food at the same time!

 Free Tea Time Q & A Game Printable

 Don’t have time to read this full post, but are needing a quick printable tea party game?
 I get it!
 I know you are a busy mom and don’t always have time to read the full post.
-Sign up below for a FREE Printable Tea Time Q & A Game that you can play at your Thankful Tea Party, or any tea party for that matter.
+Get your FREE Printable Tea Time Q & A Game that you can play at your Thankful Tea Party, or any tea party for that matter.